 Sonia Orchard

 Author.
 Mentor.
-Teacher.
+Festival Director.
 Speaker.

 Hi and thank you for dropping by.
-I'm the author of three books: a memoir 'Something More Wonderful'; my first novel 'The Virtuoso' (winner of the Indie Award for Best Debut Fiction for 2009); and my most recent novel 'Into the Fire', which came out in February 2019.
-I also write short non-fiction/opinion pieces on a variety of issues, from the environment to gender politics.
-I work with my pets sleeping at my feet, a cup of cold Earl Grey tea on my desk, and a view of Mt Macedon out the window.
+I'm the author of four books: a memoir 'Something More Wonderful'; my first novel 'The Virtuoso' (winner of the Indie Award for Best Debut Fiction for 2009); another adult novel 'Into the Fire', and my memoir 'Groomed', which will be released in February 2025 and can be purchased here.
+I also write short non-fiction/opinion pieces on a variety of issues, from the environment to social justice.
+In 2019, I founded and was the festival director of the Mountain Writers Festival, Australia's first writers' festival to focus exclusively on the environment.
+The festival ran in 2022 and 2024, and will next run in 2026.
+You can find out more about the festival and sign up for updates here.

 I have degrees in music, literature, environmental science/marine biology and a PhD in creative writing.
+I work with my pets sleeping at my feet, a cup of cold Earl Grey tea on my desk, and a view of Geboor/Mt Macedon out the window.
 Writing about myself on a website makes me feel deeply uncomfortable (but I can recognise the benefits in having one).
 Right now, I would much rather be reading or writing, or hanging out with my friends, my husband and my three kids.
 Maybe with a beach, good food, and an open fire involved.

 Reviews for Into the Fire